*Sponsored post*

 In other District 2 news…

 Speaking of CTE programs, Jewell Sterling, a student in Hillcrest High School’s Academy of Engineering, has earned national recognition for her project that encourages healthier habits at school.
-Sterling has received an all-expense paid trip for her and a parent to fly to New York City to meet with Daymond John, the creator of FUBU and current Shark Tank judge.
+While refining her concept, she explored engagement strategies used by non GamStop casinos to see how rewards and incentives could be adapted to promote consistent behavior change among students.
+Sterling has received an all-expense-paid trip for her and a parent to fly to New York City to meet with Daymond John, the creator of FUBU and a current Shark Tank judge.

 Anna Qian from Stonewall Jackson Elementary School and John Cook from Henry Longfellow Career Exploration Academy are among the 18 Dallas ISD students who have advanced to the County Spelling Bee.